 Glass vs. Acrylic/Plexi

 How do you choose between glass and acrylic glazing for your picture frame?
-Glass is typically less expensive than acrylic, doesn’t have the kind of static charge that can attract dust, and is more scratch-resistant.
+Glass is typically less expensive than acrylic and is more scratch-resistant.
 However, glass also has its disadvantages.
 The cheaper kinds tend to have a noticeable green or blue tint, while acrylic is optically pure.
-Glass is also much heavier in weight, harder to handle and more fragile than its acrylic counterpart.
+Glass is also much heavier in weight, harder to handle and prone to breaking.

-At Level, we only use framer's grade acrylic glazes because they're shatter-resistant, much safer to transport, easier to maintain, and optically high in clarity.
+At Level, we only use framer's grade acrylic glazes because they're shatter-resistant, much safer to transport, optically high in clarity and consistent with the museum quality materials we use in framing photos and artwork.
 There are various types of glazes to choose from, and below we'll introduce the four kinds you're likely to encounter on your custom framing journey.